 As the senior editor, special needs, at Today’s Parent and the mother of a child with ADHD, I know firsthand what it’s like to receive that diagnosis.
 For me it was a mix of relief (I’d suspected ADHD for a long time) and fear: How was I going to effectively parent a child who I loved with a passion and admired for his huge imagination and creative spirit, but who needed so much extra help to remember routines, think through the consequences to impulsive behaviour, and learn in a bums-on-seats school environment?

-10 things NOT to say to the parent of a child with ADHD When your kid has ADHD, you spend a lot of time advocating for them.
+When your kid has ADHD, you spend a lot of time advocating for them.
 You have schoolteachers, coaches and even medical professionals to educate about your kid’s condition—and their attitude and willingness to work with your child and you can make or break their school year.
 It so important you all get on the same page so that you can work together as a team, but it’s not always easy to make that happen.

 There are house rules to figure out too—how do you offer your kid the structure they need to function at their best at the same time as the flexibility they need to lower the chances of a meltdown?
 It’s a balancing act and sometimes you feel like you’re fumbling in the dark trying to figure out the best way to go about things.
 And sometimes you are very, very tired.